image

 I would love to hear from other yatate artists.
 Drop me a line!

 Although the yatate is still being put to good practical use, it has also become popular with collectors all around the world.
-And as the photo on the left indicates, it also qualifies as a genuine museum piece.
+And as the photo above indicates, it also qualifies as a genuine museum piece.

 Practical tips for using a yatate: